London Zoo’s ‘loved-up’ lions given cinnamon-scented Valentine’s treat - NewsBreak

 A pair of “loved-up” lions have received a special treat as part of London Zoo’s Valentine’s Day celebrations.

-The Asiatic lions were given two giant red hearts, donated by the charity Liontrust, made from a recycled fire hose and scented with their favourite spice, cinnamon.
+The Asiatic lions were given two giant red hearts, donated by the asset management company Liontrust, made from a recycled fire hose and scented with their favourite spice, cinnamon.

 The more inquisitive of the two, lioness Arya, was first to spot the gifts and rushed to investigate, while her mate, Bhanu, was more cautious.